A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Edit Distance Between Local Representation of Functions

-Thus, the ghosting and splitting edits for local representation of functions represent the combinatorial equivalent of the lattice operations in $\Cov(\T)$: with a splitting we are refining the local representation and with the ghosting we are looking at the function on a coarser a.e. covering.
-However, we recall again that not all splittings preserve local representations of functions.
+As a consequence of this result, we can say that the ghosting and splitting edits for local representation of functions represent the combinatorial equivalent of the lattice operations in $\Cov(\T)$: with a splitting we are refining the local representation and with the ghosting we are looking at the function on a coarser a.e. covering.
+All these dendrograms identify a unique function in $L_1(D_{\T},E)$ and a unique equivalence class in $\mathcal{T}_2$.